 An AI task planner for developers is a tool that generates and manages development tasks with the structural depth that software work requires — subtasks, acceptance criteria, dependency ordering, and code references — using AI to do the generation work.

 The category has emerged as AI coding agents (Cursor, Claude Code, Codex) have become the primary execution layer for many developers and teams.
 These agents execute from instructions.
-The quality of those instructions determines the quality of the output.
+The quality of those instructions determines the quality of the output — agent scaffolding matters as much as model selection.
 An AI task planner for developers produces instructions — structured tasks — that coding agents can execute without additional context-gathering.

 Ready to Try Tekk.coach?